How Your Donation Makes a Difference

 Your $30 donation funds 1 session of highly subsidised cardiac rehabilitation, which is currently 85% subsidised by SHF.

 Your $50 donation provides transport allowance for 1 needy heart patient who might require frequent and urgent visits to the hospital for medical treatment and emergency relief.

-Your $100 donation provides CPR + AED training for 1 individual, increasing the pool of individuals who are trained to respond to cardiac arrests cases and thus improving survival rates.
+Your $120 donation provides CPR + AED training (blended learning) for 2 pax, increasing the pool of individuals who are trained to respond to cardiac arrests cases and thus improving survival rates.

 Our Campaign Storyends 08 Apr 2018, 11:59 PM

 Note: Do NOT use our DBS corporate email for registration!

 The power of many to change.